grommet/grommet-designer/README.md

 1. Publish your design.
 This will generate a unique URL you can send to someone.
 When they open that URL, they will see your work.
 They will not be able to modify the published version.
-Also see "base" below.
+Also see "imports" below.
 1. Download the design as a JSON file.
 You can save or send this however you like.
 You can upload one of these files using the Designs dialog, via the Import control.